20 Apr Memory Problems: Where are My Keys?

 The brain is divided into two hemispheres (see above).
 For most people, the left side, or left hemisphere, is the Linear Brain.
-This is where structure, organizational skills, planning skills, reasoning, analytics skills, logic, language, speech, science, math, and number skills is located and linear memory, including immediate, short-term and long term.
+This is where structure, organizational skills, planning skills, reasoning, analytics skills, logic, language, speech, science, math, and number skills are located,as well as linear memory, including immediate, short-term and long term.

 One main reason for having either organizational and/or memory problems is that these skills may never have been taught properly to you.
-Some families can set daily activities, schedules, and timelines, which based on a linear structure.
-While other family life style maybe more nonlinear (emotional without structure) or dysfunctional.
-As a child, you might not have been told how to organize you room or life or how to recall information.
-And depending on the educational system, these life skills of organization your life and memory recall might not have been provided.
+Some families can set daily activities, schedules, and timelines, which are based on a linear structure.
+While another family’s life style maybe more nonlinear (emotional without structure) or dysfunctional.
+As a child, you might not have been told how to organize your room or life, or how to recall information.
+And depending on the educational system, these life skills, organization and memory recall might not have been taught.
 Thus, this could be a case of you learn what you lived.

 Additional Causes of Organization and Memory Issues

 - Side effects of drugs and alcohol